kmaltsev/stellar-evolution-emulators/README.md

 Both the machine-learning based surrogate models and HNNI are developed in [Maltsev et al. 2024](https://ui.adsabs.harvard.edu/abs/2024A%26A...681A..86M/abstract).

+The *ML-two-step-pipeline.ipynb* Notebook is a tutorial on how to use supervised learning to construct surrogate models of stellar evolution.
+It covers basic topics such as the regression problem formulation, performance scoring, data visualization, model selection and hyperparameter optimization.
+For simplicity, only non- deep learning models are used here (*Random Forest* and *k-nearest neighbor* regression models).

-The *deep_learning_model_training.ipynb* is a tutorial-style demonstration how to construct a deep-learning based surrogate model of stellar evolution using *TensorFlow*.
+The *deep_learning_model_training.ipynb* Notebook is a tutorial-style demonstration how to construct a deep-learning based surrogate model of stellar evolution using *TensorFlow*.
 Here, we train a feedforward neural network architecture on the MIST catalog and track its learning in real-time using the *Tensorboard* callback.

-This Notebook could serve as a template for future work on stellar evolution surrogate modeling.
+The last two Notebooks could serve as templates for future work on stellar evolution surrogate modeling.

 **Package requirements:**
 In order to run the *stellar_evolution_emulators.ipynb*, you will need the following Python packages: